wbphelps/Ice-Tube-Clock/README.md

 # **Ice Tube Clock firmware with GPS & working Auto DST support** #

-Latest update May 5, 2013 - William Phelps - wm (at) usa.net
+Latest update May 6, 2013 - William Phelps - wm (at) usa.net

 ## **Includes the following modifications:** ##

+**Updates in v130505wm**
+06may13 - option to flash dp if no GPS signal ("secs=fullgps")
+06may13 - clean up all warning messages

 **Updates in v130505wm**
  05may13 - add GPS 2 message test
  Note: 2 GPRMC messages in a row must have same year, month, day, hour, & minute